Sexual Health and Sexual Assault

 For more information on contraception please visit: http://www.womens.cusu.cam.ac.uk/welfare/contraception/

 C-cards can also be acquired- find more information here: http://www.ccardcambs.com/Default.aspx.
 With your unique ID number you will be able to pick up free condoms wherever you see the C-Card logo.

 - The Laurels: 20 Newmarket Road, Cambridge, 08456 505152

 - Clinic 1A, Addenbrookes Hospital:

-At both of these locations you can get tested for sexually transmitted diseases completely anonymously, as these tests do not appear on your NHS records.
+At all of these locations you can get tested for sexually transmitted diseases completely anonymously, as these tests do not appear on your NHS records.

 More information about sexual health tests can be found at:

 More information about sexual health generally: http://www.studentadvice.cam.ac.uk/welfare/sexualhealth/

 If you need to talk to someone about the results of a pregnancy test, you can find specialised support at Marie Stopes (0845 300 8090) and Ask Brook (0800 0185 023).
 You can also find pregnancy advice on CUSU's website here: http://www.womens.cusu.cam.ac.uk/welfare/pregnancy/.